Eisenmonoxid/S6Patcher/README.md

 ## Tech
 - The S6Patcher modifies bytes in the game/editor executable.
 A backup of the executable is created beforehand and can be restored from the application.
 - A new folder `"Script"` in `<Documents>\THE SETTLERS - Rise of an Empire\` and two lua script files `"UserScriptLocal.lua"` and `"EMXBinData.s6patcher"` in said folder are created.
-While UserScriptLocal is in plain text and can be modified, EMXBinData is the minified and precompiled `"MainMenuUserScript.lua"`.
-- The configuration file `<Documents>\THE SETTLERS - Rise of an Empire\Config\Options.ini` is extended with a new section `[S6Patcher]`, where some values are stored.
+- The configuration file `<Documents>\THE SETTLERS - Rise of an Empire\Config\Options.ini` is extended with a new section `[S6Patcher]`, where some necessary configuration values are stored.
 - When the option "Activate Modloader" is checked when patching, the application creates a new folder in the game installation path where modded files can be stored.

-The Patcher is developed with the .NET Framework 4.8 and is therefore compatible with Windows 7 SP1 up to the latest Windows OS (Windows 11 at the time of writing).
-The application uses WinForms, so Linux support via e.g. [Mono](https://en.wikipedia.org/wiki/Mono_(software)) could be possible, but is currently untested.